craftcms/redactor/README.md

 ### Redactor JS Plugins

-All [1st party Redactor JS plugins](https://imperavi.com/redactor/plugins/) are bundled by default.
+All [first party Redactor JS plugins](https://imperavi.com/redactor/plugins/) are bundled by default.
 To enable them, just add the plugin handle to the `plugin` array in your Redactor config.

 ```json
 {